sf-wdi-26/modules/w04/d04/m2-models-and-migrations/readme.md

 > _This is a suggested pair programming activity._

 You and the people at Tunr want to add some functionality to your talent management application.
 You your parter get the benefit of starting with the existing application that can already CRUD artists.
-Now Tunr has hired you guys to also keep track of their managers and the songs!
+Now Tunr has hired you guys to also keep track of their managers and songs!

 ## Requirements